Skip to Content

 Available: Apple App Store & Google Play

-This free mobile app made specifically for truck drivers offers optimized GPS routes for commercial vehicles.
-TruckMap also offers turn-by-turn routing and navigation, and can highlight nearby weigh stations, diesel fuel, overnight parking, and rest areas.
-Within the app, you can customize your truck height and weight, route around truck-forbidden roads and highways, and avoid tolls.
 The app shows over 600,000 truck facilities, including Walmart, Pilot / Flying J, Love’s, and more.
 Drivers can also filter locations to find places with daytime or overnight parking, ATMs, restrooms, showers, laundry, and more.
 TruckMap also shows you local pinpoints within facilities, such as truck entrances and exits and loading docks.
 With a total of 4.7 stars from over 44,000 ratings, you may want to give TruckMap a try!

 2. Pilot Flying J: myRewards Plus